5SMNOONMS5/XcodeSyncTools/README.md

 ##Contributor
 -----------------------------------
-contributor mush follow the snippet-rules made by us , if you want be part of us , feel free to contact us
+contributor must follow the snippet naming convention made by us , if you want be part of us , feel free to contact us.

 ##Contributor Usage
 ----------------------------------
-contributor will create new/delete snippets , after **finish** , run below command
+contributor will create new/delete snippets , after **finish** run below command

 ```bash
 # In mac terminal